jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 but the later one, Senator Carter Glass, who was a delegate to the convention, spoke thusly in the debates:
 </p>
 <blockquote>
-  <p><a name="655361"></a>Discrimination, that is precisely what we propose.
+  <p>Discrimination, that is precisely what we propose.
 That exactly is what this Convention was elected for, to discriminate to the
 very extremity of permissible action under the limitations of the Federal Constitution.
   </p>
 </blockquote>